How long can moth eggs lay dormant

 Moisture levels in the surrounding environment also play a significant role in breaking the dormancy of moth eggs.
 Moisture facilitates the softening of the eggshell, allowing the embryo inside to develop and hatch.
 However, excessive moisture can be detrimental to moth eggs, leading to mold growth and the death of the developing embryos.

-See also How long to spend in krakow
+See also How long till father's day

 Light is another environmental factor that can influence the breaking of dormancy in moth eggs.
 Some moth species use photoperiod, the duration of light exposure, as a cue to determine the right time to hatch their eggs.
 Researchers have found that certain moth species rely on specific wavelengths of light to regulate their circadian rhythms and coordinate hatching timing.